What is heart valve surgery?

 - Aortic valve replacement involves removing your aortic valve and replacing it with a mechanical valve or a tissue (animal or human cadaver) valve

-Why choose Ohio State for heart valve surgery?
+Why Ohio State is the best hospital for heart valve replacement or repair

 We have a team approach to heart valve surgery, which means both a cardiologist and a cardiac surgeon evaluate a patient.
 When appropriate, other clinicians become involved, such as an imaging specialist, an interventional cardiologist and an anesthesiologist.
 This integrated approach means that each patient’s heart valve disease is treated individually, with that particular patient’s needs – and physical condition – in mind.